StanleyKubic/factbook_exporter/README.md

-# CIA Factbook JSON to Excel Exporter v1.2
+# CIA Factbook JSON to Excel Exporter v1.3

-A Python application that extracts country data from the CIA World Factbook JSON repository and exports selected fields to Excel format.
+A Python application that extracts country data from CIA World Factbook JSON repository and exports selected fields to Excel format.

 ## Version History